 An appropriate assessment should adequately address both the skills you intend to measure and the practical needs of your state or local program or workplace.
 Assessments may meet some, but not all, needs, so weighing these considerations will help you select the right assessment.Expand all | Collapse all

 Administering an assessment involves human and technology resources and time.
 Key considerations include how the assessment will be administered (i.e., orally, on paper, or by computer), how long an assessment takes to administer, where it will be administered, how often it will be administered, and who will administer it.
 Other factors include the availability, clarity, and detail of materials for administration and scoring procedures and the level of training or certification required for assessment administrators.

-These issues include scoring methodology (scoring done by a person or machine), technology needs, scoring guidelines, training and certification for scorers, materials or resources to help interpret results, and credentialing.
+These issues include scoring methodology (scoring done by a person or machine), technology needs, scoring guidelines, training and certification for scorers, and materials or resources to help interpret results.
 Users should consider the availability of supporting documents and information from the assessment developer.
 Assessment results should be readily available, in a usable format, easily understandable, and useful to key audiences.
-Some assessment vendors offer a credential for demonstrating mastery of employability skills, usually those associated with requirements for entry-level or intermediate jobs, on an assessment or series of assessments.
-The portability or applicability of the credential depends on a number of factors, including its recognition in other geographic locations, value to employers, unions, or industries, and employment hiring requirements.

 An assessment should be accessible to everyone seeking to take it.
 It is important, then, to choose an assessment with appropriate modified forms or clear requirements for accommodations for students with disabilities and other special needs.
 Users should also understand which accommodations are required by law or regulation.